Gornak40/Sicily/README.md

 # Sicily
 Sicily is the board game which based on R

-I made redesign about 1950th mafia and wrote engine on Python Enjoy))
+I did a redesign about the 1950s mafia

+Enjoy))